SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

                   uses: actions/setup-python@v5
                   with:
                     python-version: ${{ matrix.python-version }}
             ```

+    4. If you push the changes above you will maybe see that whenever one of the tests in the matrix fails, it will
+        automatically cancel the other tests.
+This is for saving time and resources.
+However, sometimes you want all the
+        tests to run even if one fails.
+Can you figure out how to do that?

+        ??? success "Solution"

+            You can set the `fail-fast` attribute to `false` under the `strategy` attribute:

+            ```yaml linenums="1" title="tests.yaml"
+            jobs:
+              build:
+                runs-on: ${{ matrix.os }}
+                strategy:
+                  fail-fast: false
+                  matrix:
+                    os: ["ubuntu-latest", "windows-latest", "macos-latest"]
+                    python-version: ["3.10", "3.11", "3.12"]
+            ```

 7. As the workflow is currently implemented, GitHub actions will destroy every downloaded package